-That’s something I say in my book is: art is a Swiss Army Knife not a hammer.
-Some art is just [about] an artist working through things.
-It doesn’t [have an] instrumental effect?
+That’s something I say in my book: art is a Swiss Army Knife not a hammer.
+Some art is just an artist working through things.
+It doesn’t instrumental effect?
 That’s fine.
-It’s when the claim is made that [the art] is something else that it can become a way to deflect from other conversations, to redefine social change in a less threatening, more individualistic, more artistic way.
+It’s when the claim is made that is something else that it can become a way to deflect from other conversations, to redefine social change in a less threatening, more individualistic, more artistic way.
 So that’s the first thing I would say: Be sensitive about the claims that you’re making, the space you’re using and so on.

 The second thing I’d say is define the politics of it.
 I think the pernicious thing is that, by its nature, the art sphere really wants to aestheticize politics.
 By the nature of the space you’re in, it really wants to take politics and turn it into a motif or a theme and so on.
 It wants heart-warming stories.
 It wants tales of transcendence.
 It wants the most symbolic form of politics possible.
 You just have to push against that as hard of possible.
 You want to be able to know really specifically what you believe, politics-wise.

 Then the third thing is to attach yourself to something.
 I think this is the best way that you can actually better define the stakes or outcomes of things.
 There are all these people doing this kind of work.
 Sometimes it seems like we start from the point of view that the artist is going to figure problems out for society, which, again I think is an inheritance of our romantic conception of the artist and all these kinds of attempts to redefine art as a form of wisdom or social knowledge.
 I don’t think artists are particularly smarter about politics than anybody else.
 Some of them are but the majority are just — it’s not any more likely that an artist has something visionary to say about politics than a scientist or a plumber or anyone else.
 I just cannot believe that.
 And the best way you can check yourself is to be associated with people who actually know their shit, who you can check your work with.